build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 ---
 title: Picturesocial - How to add just-in-time compute capacity to a Kubernetes Cluster
-description: Adding compute power to a Kubernetes Cluster could be challenging and scaling times may be uncertain.
+description: Adding compute power to a Kubernetes Cluster can be challenging because of the lengthy delay between compute demand and instance availability.
 In this post we are going to learn about Karpenter, an open source project that helps to have the power you need just when you need it.
 tags:
   - kubernetes
   - containers